My cashless trip to China where the rise of mobile payments made a cashless society.

 Prior to the emergence of mobile payment apps in China, the country was primarily a cash-based society.
 From meals, clothing, rent, bills, taxis, and almost everything else, paying cash was the norm.
 However today, apps like Alipay and WeChat are transforming China into a cashless society.
 These mobile wallets, which link users’ bank cards to a smartphone application, each has hundreds of millions of active users; combined they hold 92% of the market share.

 This statistic reports the number of users of selected mobile payment platforms as of August 2017.
-It’s an old chart but it shows the trend (now these data are increased).
+It’s an old chart but it shows the trend (now these data have increased).

 Today, Tencent’s WeChat Pay has a 900 million monthly active users, while Alipay, from Alibaba affiliate Ant Financial, has over 500 million monthly active users.
 For comparison, Apple Pay has 127 million users globally.